dapr/proposals/0011-CIR-trust-distribution.md

 ### Goals

 - Implement an active trust distribution mechanism for Dapr in Kubernetes that responds to updates.
-- Enable root rotation with no downtime.
+- Enable root certificate rotation with no downtime.

 ### Non-Goals